keesing-technologies/AndroidSdk/README.md

 and so on.

-In either way the instance will provide you the images in different formats and the compiled JSON formatted payload to be send to the Genuine-ID HUB Server (e.g. our Cloud Demo Server).
+In either way the instance will provide you the images in different formats and the compiled JSON formatted payload to be send to the verification server.

 The call backs will have the following parameters: